-With the refocussing of the Institutional Grants Scheme into Joint Research Engagement scheme in 2010, increased emphasis will be placed on Category 2 research income as a driver of research block grant funding allocations.
+With the refocussing of the Institutional Grants Scheme into Joint Research Engagement scheme in 2010, increased emphasis was placed on Category 2 research income as a driver of research block grant funding allocations.
 Fundamental to this reform is sector confidence that the income being included is fit for purpose.

 Terms of Reference